ProjectAthenia/mobile/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.

+## 0.13.1

+Very simple, but important little bug fix!
+There was a bug that would cause a blank screen if the me load failed.
+To fix the bug simply copy over `src/app/app.component.ts`.

 ## 0.13.0

 This update adds a new component that can insert a notification bubble based on a boolean parameter.
 This also adds a feature that will inform the user if they have new messages based on a notification bubble on both the hamburger button and the threads button with the menu.
 Finally, there is also a new environment variable that will toggle all of the social features similar to the organization toggle.